-Your resume is the most important tool that you have to impress your potential employer.
-Get your resume right, and you’ll be on your way to securing the job of your dreams.
-Get it wrong, and no matter how perfect you are for the role, you won’t even get your foot through the front door.
+Your CV is the most important tool that you have to impress your potential employer.
+Know how to write a CV, and you’ll be on your way to securing the job of your dreams.
+Here is expert advice from one of the premier recruitment agencies in Singapore.

 How to write a resume